mslinn/git-stats-scala/README.md

   <yyyy-mm>                yyyy_mm to search (defaults to all-time total)

 ```

-For example, to get git all-time totals for the current logged on user
+Not sure if this still matters: Your github userid should be the same as your OS userid.

-(their github userid must be the same as their OS userid), type:
+For example, to get all-time totals for the current git user (per git directory), type:

     bin/run

-To get git statistics for 2017 for the current logged on user, type:
+To get statistics for 2017 for the current logged on user, type:

     bin/run 2017

-To get git statistics for May 2017 for the current logged on user, type:
+To get statistics for May 2017 for the current logged on user, type:

     bin/run 2017-05

-To get git statistics for 2016 for the GitHub user mslinn, type:
+To get statistics for 2016 for the GitHub user mslinn, type:

-    GitStats -u mslinn 2016
+    bin/run -u mslinn 2016